 Most women can still breastfeed after getting implants

 If being able to breastfeed after getting implants is important to you, make sure you bring this up during your consultation with your plastic surgeon.
 Typically, the peri-areolar incision is avoided when this is the case in order to minimize the chances of interfering with nipple and duct function.
+As a result, your plastic surgeon will most likely recommend inframammary incision placement if you do wish to be able to breastfeed after the procedure.
+This incision is less likely to impact breastfeeding.

 Nipple position will soften as your implants settle

 At Hess & Sandeen plastic surgery, we want you to be an informed patient and get the best care possible.
 Please let us know if you have any further questions or if you would like to schedule a consultation where we can go over your specific case.
-Contact us today at 520-297-3300 to learn more about breast augmentation how it can benefit you.